 - We were starving when we got there and briefly looked at the restaurant menu before heading to the café instead.
 The restaurant looked a little fancy for our party of 8 (6 of which were ages 9 and under).
 The café had several kids meal options which were around $5 each.
 The café is in a little courtyard with picnic tables.

 - The grounds are large so prepare for a lot of walking.
-There is a shuttle that runs around the gardens but it wasn’t running the day we were there.
+A shuttle runs around the gardens but it wasn’t running the day we were there.
 There were lots of benches for resting though.

 - There is a Butterfly House on the grounds but admission is an extra $3 for adults and $2 for children.
 We opted not to go through it as we were already hot and tired and the kids just wanted to play on the playground.